 We recently put MAGFAST Extreme’s jumper cables to the test.
 We managed to jump start a powerful 5.4-liter Ford Expedition 21 times during our experiment.
 The cables did not overheat or melt like other jumpers on the market.
 You’d think performing 21 jump starts back-to-back would affect MAGFAST Extreme or our jumper cables.
 It’s called Extreme for a reason and both components were able to deliver the power perfectly time and time again.

-Charging connections and USB cables made easy
+Charging connections and USB charging port types made easy

 Now you’ve had an insight into the various different ways you can charge your device you can find a charger that suits you.